dengage-tech/dengage-react-sdk/README.md

   Supports Android API level 4.4 or higher.
 (Note that Huawei AdID service requires min target SDK version 19)

-  **dEngage Huawei SDK** provides an interface which handles push notification messages that delivered by `Huawei Messaging Service (HMS)`.
+  **D-engage Huawei SDK** provides an interface which handles push notification messages that delivered by `Huawei Messaging Service (HMS)`.
 It is similar to Firebase but has a bit different configuration process that contains [steps mentioned here.](https://dev.dengage.com/mobile-sdk/android/huawei)

   ### Create DengageManager instance